April 28

 - 2013:

-- The Pirates take the NL Central lead behind rookie Jeff Locke, who gives up only 3 hits and no runs over 7 innings, beating the Cardinals, 9 - 0.
+- The Pirates take the NL Central lead behind rookie Jeff Locke, who gives up only three hits and no runs over seven innings, beating the Cardinals, 9 - 0.
 It is Pittsburgh's 15th win in April, their best total since 1992.
 C Russell Martin hits a pair of homers to back up Locke's pitching, while Clint Hurdle celebrates his 700th win as a big league manager.

 - Another rookie, Reds starter Tony Cingrani, has a big day, collecting 11 strikeouts, including four in the 4th inning, in six scoreless innings.
 He also gets his first career hit - a single off Ross Detwiler in the 2nd - as Cincinnati defeats the Nationals, 5 - 2.
 The four-strikeout inning is made possible when leadoff hitter Denard Span reaches first base on a dropped third strike by C Corky Miller.